shenwei356/seqkit/README.md

 FASTA kit

-## Plain
+## Plan

 1. github.com/shenwei356/bio

-    Improvments

-        adding attribute for FastaRecord: Head
+    - adding attribute for FastaRecord: `Head`

-        adding support for reading from stdin, '-' for stdin rewrite fasta reader, change api and the error handles, adding cancellation, ref:breader
+    - adding support for reading from stdin, '-' for stdin

+    - rewrite fasta reader (ref:breader)

+        - chunked, adding attribute `ID` to keep the output order
+        - change api and the error handles,
+        - adding cancellation

+    - fasta reader data flow:

+        - read line by line, returns chunk of lines, but not create `Seq` object
+        - parallelly create `Seq` object and fan in a chanel

 2. commands except subseq and faidx

+    data flow:

+    - parallelly process fasta records and fan in

 3. github.com/shenwei356/bio